dineeek/ngx-google-translate-ui/ngx-google-translate-ui/projects/ngx-google-translate-ui/README.md

 Following resources can be imported from library:

 - NgxGoogleTranslateUiModule
+  - Exports the NgxGoogleTranslateUiComponent
 - NgxGoogleTranslateUiComponent
+  - Used outside templates
 - INgxGoogleTranslateUiDialogData
+  - Used when component is a dialog component
 - GoogleTranslationService
+  - Fetching Google translations
+- IGoogleTranslationsData
+  - The response of fetching translations
-  - IGoogleTranslationsData & IGoogleTranslation
+- IGoogleTranslation
+  - The Google translations object

 # Contributing